mgrybel/Udacity-Full-Stack-Web-Developer/Bookshelf-App/README.md

 # Bookshelf App
 This project is a virtual bookshelf.
-Users can add their books to the bookshelf, rate books, update the ratings and search through their book list.
+Users can add books to the bookshelf, rate books, update the ratings and search through their book collection.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).